ecranford/Personalized-Phishing-Training-Game/RMAB-CogModel-Sim/CogModel/README.md

-MURI_PhishingModel_RMAB_Simulations.lisp is the cog model simulation combinedemailsdata_cleaned_updated_20221122.csv is the database of emails similarity-cache.lisp is the cache of similarities between features of emails EmailSimilarityMatrix_sum.csv is the cache of summed similarities for model-tracing verstion of the cog model similarity-service.lisp is the service that gets similarities (will be cached for this simulation).
+MURI_PhishingModel_RMAB_Simulations.lisp is the cog model simulation combinedemailsdata_cleaned_updated_20221122.csv is the database of emails similarity-cache.lisp is the cache of similarities between features of emails EmailSimilarityMatrix_sum_decomp.csv is the cache of summed similarities for model-tracing verstion of the cog model similarity-service.lisp is the service that gets similarities (will be cached for this simulation).

 Data will be saved as: